tharrry/vh-container/README.md

 ## Forked Source
-> NOTE: Each modded minecraft server is in a dedicated fork The main branch is a stale fork of the original cave-factory containerization by [Ratomas](https://github.com/Ratomas)
+> NOTE: Each modded minecraft server is in a dedicated fork This is the Vault-Hunters branch.
+The main branch is dead.
+Do not use it.

 #### Vault Hunters Github:
 > https://github.com/Wotupfoo/minecraft-container/tree/vault-hunters